sbt/sbt/src/sphinx/Howto/generatefiles.rst

 Executing 'run' will print "Hi".
 Change ``Compile`` to ``Test`` to make it a test source.
 For efficiency, you would only want to generate sources when necessary and not every run.

 By default, generated sources are not included in the packaged source artifact.
 To do so, add them as you would other mappings.
-See ``Adding files to a package``.
+See :ref:`Adding files to a package <modify-package-contents>`.

 .. howto::
    :id: resources